roch4/machine_configure/README.md

 ## Rename
 Is enough set the values, too.

+## Extras options
+Option 9 - Restart machine: will restart the machine in 10 seconds, with a progress bar.
+Option 0 - Exit: back to the beginning or will stop the run.

+## More information
 In options of Domain/Workgroup and Rename, restart the machine is necessary.
 If reboot is pending, is impossible set this options again.
 If the user will stop the run, a message for restart machine shows in display, before end run.

 In all options, a confirm message is required.

-Extras options:
-Option 9 - Restart machine: will restart the machine in 10 seconds, with a progress bar.
-Option 0 - Exit: back to the beginning or will stop the run.

 Is recommended start run as admin mode.